DateTime

 DateTime::ToSeconds(AddTimezone(Date("2019-09-16"), 'Europe/Moscow')) AS md_us2, -- 1568592000

 Converting a string date (in the Moscow timezone) to seconds (in the Moscow timezone).
-DateTime::ToSeconds() exports only to GMT.
-That's why we should put timezones aside for a while and use only GMT (as if we assumed for a while that Moscow is in GMT):
+Since DateTime::ToSeconds() exports only GMT, we have to temporarily forget about timezones and work only in GMT (it looks like we temporarily assume that Moscow is in GMT timezone):

 $date_parse = DateTime::Parse("%Y-%m-%d");